Truvada Bone Loss & Kidney Failure Lawsuit

 Are there lawsuits against Truvada?

 Yes.
-Hundreds of Truvada lawsuits have been filed and pending against Gilead.
+Hundreds of Truvada lawsuits have been filed and are pending against Gilead.
 In California, these include a Truvada class action lawsuit.
 Truvada bone loss and kidney failure claims continue to be filed by victims.

 HIV medication lawsuits allege various claims against Gilead: